Dave Yaccarino: Education and personal life

-Yaccarino has an associate degree in Liberal Sciences from Gateway Community College where he is inducted into the Hall of Fame and taught a U.S. History course.
+Yaccarino holds an associate degree in Liberal Sciences from Gateway Community College, where he was inducted into the Hall of Fame and taught a U.S. History course.
 He is a former supply technician in the U.S. Navy Reserve.
-Since 1991, Yaccarino has owned DJ's Sports Collectible and Comics in North Haven.
+Since 1991, Yaccarino has owned DJ's Sports Collectibles and Comics in North Haven.
 He has three children.

 Political career

 Yaccarino was elected to the Connecticut House of Representatives in 2010.
 He was reelected without an opponent in 2012.
 In 2014, he defeated Democrat Alden Mead for the seat.
 In 2016, Yaccarino's name was not included on the ballot as a Republican, after he failed to sign nominating paperwork.
 A Superior Court judge ordered that it be included on the ballot.

 In the 2015 session, Yaccarino was one of thirteen Assistant Minority Leaders.
-He is currently the ranking Republican on the House Veterans Affairs committee.
-He is also a member of the Finance, Revenue and Bonding, Public Safety and Security, and Energy and Technology Committees.
+He currently serves as the ranking Republican on the House Veterans Affairs Committee.
+He is also a member of the Finance, Revenue and Bonding; Public Safety and Security; and Energy and Technology Committees.

 Yaccarino is a member of the North Haven Republican Town Committee.